 When the counter overruns, an update event will be generated.
-At this time, the repeat count register, the auto reload register and the prescaler register will be updated.
-The update event can be disabled by UD bit of configuration control register TMRx\CTRL1.
+At this time, the auto reload register and the prescaler register will be updated.
+The update event can be disabled by UD bit of configuration control register TMRx CTRL1.

 The figure below is Timing Diagram when Division Factor is 1 or 2 in Count-up Mode